logan-wright/MODIS-util/README.md

 GeoMeta data of MODIS provided by LAADS, which is a geographic text file that contains MODIS granule corner-point latitudes and longitudes, is used here to define the MODIS granule projected on Earth.
-The GeoMeta data if a non-offical MODIS archive product and is restricted access only via anonymous [ftp site](`ftp://ladsweb.nascom.nasa.gov/geoMeta`).
+The GeoMeta data is a non-offical MODIS archive product and is restricted access only via anonymous [ftp site](`ftp://ladsweb.nascom.nasa.gov/geoMeta`).

 This code takes in the corner-point lon/lat of MODIS granule and defines a polygon